On the Upsilon invariant and satellite knots: Introduction

-Ozsv\'{a}th--Stipsicz--Szab\'{o} recently introduced the Upsilon invariant of a knot $K$, denoted $\Upsilon_K$, in~\cite{OzStipSz14}.
-This invariant considers strictly more of the information contained within the Heegaard--Floer complex $CFK^\infty(K)$ of a knot $K$ than the $\tau$--invariant, and is particularly well-suited to studying linear independence of families of knot concordance classes.

-Let $\mathcal{C}$ denote the smooth knot concordance group.
-Via the classical satellite construction, given a knot $P$ in a solid torus, called a \textit{pattern}, and any knot $K$ (called the \textit{companion}), we obtain the \textit{satellite knot} $P(K)$, by tying the solid torus containing $P$ into the knot $K$ (see Figure~\ref{fig:satellite}).
-It is well-known that any pattern $P$ yields a function on $\mathcal{C}$, called a \textit{satellite operator}, given by $K\mapsto P(K)$ for any knot $K$.
+Given a knot $P$ in a solid torus $V$, called a \textit{pattern}, and any knot $K$, called the \textit{companion}, the classical satellite construction yields the \textit{satellite knot} $P(K)$, by tying $V$ into the knot $K$ (see Figure~\ref{fig:satellite}).
+For example, the \textit{trivial pattern} is the curve core of $V$, and we have $P(K)=K$ for the trivial pattern.

+Since concordances in either category have tubular neighborhoods, it is easy to see that the satellite operation for any fixed pattern $P$ is well-defined on concordance classes of companions.
+As a result, any pattern $P$ yields a function on $\mathcal{C}$, called a \textit{satellite operator}, mapping $K\mapsto P(K)$ for any knot $K$.
+Moreover, whenever $P(U)$ is topologically slice, the pattern $P$ yields a satellite operator $P\colon\T\rightarrow\T$.
 The \textit{winding number} of a pattern (or satellite operator) $P$ is the algebraic intersection of $P$ with a generic meridional disk of the solid torus containing $P$.

-Let $U$ denote the unknot.
-If $P(U)$ is topologically slice for a pattern $P$, then it is easy to see that $P(K)$ is topologically slice whenever $K$ is topologically slice, and thus, if $\mathcal{T}$ denotes the group of smooth concordance classes of topologically slice knots, any pattern $P$ with $P(U)$ topologically slice yields a satellite operator $P:\mathcal{T}\rightarrow \mathcal{T}$.
+Satellite knots are interesting both within and beyond knot theory.
+For instance, cable knots were used by Hom~\cite{Hom15} to construct an infinite rank summand of $\T$.
+Winding number zero satellite operations can be used to construct distinct knot concordance classes which are hard to distinguish using classical invariants~\cite{CHL11,COT04}.
+They were used in \cite{H08} to modify a 3--manifold without affecting its homology type.
+Winding number $\pm 1$ satellite operators are related to Mazur 4--manifolds \cite{AkKir79} and Akbulut corks \cite{Ak91}.
+As a result, there has been considerable interest in understanding the action of satellite operators on $\mathcal{C}$, e.g.\ in the famous conjecture~\cite[Problem 1.38]{kirbylist} that the Whitehead double of a knot $K$ is smoothly slice if and only if $K$ is smoothly slice.
+Note that all Whitehead doubles are topologically slice~\cite{Freed82}, whereas they are not all smoothly slice~\cite{CG88}.

-The primary goal of this paper is to demonstrate the power of the Upsilon invariant in addressing questions about linear independence of satellite knots, in $\mathcal{C}$ or $\mathcal{T}$.
-Our proofs depend on geometric constructions and topological properties of $\Upsilon$ without explicit use of Heegaard--Floer theory.
+In~\cite{OzStipSz14}, Ozsv\'{a}th, Stipsicz, and Szab\'{o} introduced the Upsilon invariant of a knot $K$, denoted~$\Upsilon_K$.
+This invariant considers strictly more of the information contained within the Heegaard Floer complex $CFK^\infty(K)$ of a knot $K$ than the $\tau$--invariant, and is particularly well-suited to studying linear independence of families of knot concordance classes, such as in~\cite{OzStipSz14, Friedl-Livingston-Zentner:15, KimPark16, Wang16, Chen:2016-1}.
+Our goal in this paper is to demonstrate the power of the Upsilon invariant in addressing questions about linear independence of concordance classes of satellite knots.
+Our proofs depend on geometric constructions and topological properties of $\Upsilon$ without explicit use of Heegaard Floer theory.